artificial-scientist-lab/SciMuse/README.md

 ## Repository structure

-The repository is organized by analysis.
-The tree below lists the research files; repeated result and participant files are grouped with `*`.
-Editor settings and operating-system metadata are omitted.
+The repository is organized in the following way.

 ```text
 .